 Condensation occurs when water vapour cools and becomes liquid.
 Therefore, when water vapour in the air makes contact with the cool surface of a window, the vapour will condense.
 This results in water droplets falling from the surface of the glass and forming pools on or around window frames.

 Given that condensation is a natural occurrence and typical human activities generate excess water vapour, it’s easy to conclude that condensation is not a problem.
-However, condensation can settle on the surface of your home’s fixtures and cause serious damage in the form of rot or mould.
+However, condensation can settle on the surface of your home’s fixtures and cause damage in the form of rot or mould.
 Although the expense of replacement or repair can be significant, these are not the only concern.
 Mould spores can become airborne and exacerbate breathing problems such as asthma in your home’s occupants.
 Therefore, it is a problem that requires a solution.
 And double-glazing may be one of the most effective solutions.

 Where Does Condensation Appear on Double-Glazed Windows?

 Double-glazed windows are two panes of glass that have been mounted in a frame.
 The space between the two panes of glass is usually filled with argan gas, which is meant to serve as an insulator.
 The purpose of double glazing is to ensure that the temperature outside the building does not affect the temperature inside the building.
-It’s an effective way to improve your home’s energy efficiency, as it prevents heat and cool air from escaping.
+It’s an effective way to improve your home’s energy efficiency.
+This is because it prevents heat and cool air from escaping.
 In the case of preventing condensation, double glazing helps to stabilise your home’s indoor temperature.
 Therefore, the water vapour and the window will be the same or near the same temperature, and condensation is less likely to occur.

 Should You Replace Your Windows?